Wind-WindKids/winding/samples/sophieandwind/winter.md

 She didn't get to fly,
 but she got to control a real airplane.

-@right: page, image
+@background:
+Bright winter light, taxiway.
+Red-and-white windsock against a bright California winter sky.
 The eGull rolling slowly along a sunlit taxiway.
 Wind stands off to the side with a handheld radio, hills in the background.

 --
-closing_reflection: spread, landscape-oriented
+closing_reflection: page, portrait-oriented
 --
-@left: page, text
+@text: small
-On her last night, the clubhouse glowed with string lights.
+On the last night, the clubhouse glowed with string lights.
 A few camp friends came to say goodbye.
 There was music, paper lanterns, and a few unabashed kids — like in the movies.